Edouard-Legoupil/XlsFormPrettyPrint/README.md

   3. if select_one or select_multiple, modalities code and label as a nested table
   4. if present - question constraint with warning message as well as related question skip logic

+In addition, the package includes a function to come up with an estimation of the interview duration time, a critical element to consider to ensure high quality data.

 ## Install  the package